 *Note: With the Productsup Amazon API, you don’t need to worry about finding and using the correct template.

 As with any large online marketplace, there are several rules and regulations that you’ll need to follow for both the structure and content of your product feed.
-Here are a few key things to keep in mind when creating an Amazon feed:
+Here are a few key things to keep in mind when creating an Amazon product feed:

 Note: Amazon is well-known for changing specifications regularly.
 Therefore, you will need to keep track of any changes or updates they make at all times.